Embedded accounting API

 Explore the release story, including scoped access, draft invoice and expense actions, journal visibility, and reviewable agent activity.

 Skip the ledger.
-Build the product.
+Build the product

 For CTOs, CPOs, and platform engineers evaluating embedded accounting.